 And Dick Cheney was seen arriving at the Governors Mansion in Austin Texas, ahead of Governor George Bush’s announcement that he had chosen the former Defense Secretary and Senator to be his running mate on the Republican ticket in the upcoming November Presidential election.
 Insiders said there was no doubt Cheney was qualified to be the “heartbeat away” from the President.
 Some said the only read downside, and even at that, wasn’t considered much a downside, was that was not an exciting candidate.

-And that’s just a little of what happened this July 25, 2000 as reported by CBS Radio News and The World from BBC/PRI.
+Along with reports from Paris on the Concorde tragedy, that’s just a little of what happened this July 25, 2000 as reported by CBS Radio News and The World from BBC/PRI.

 And while you’re here . . .you know we don’t run ads – stopped running them more than a few years ago.
 The ads were noisy and pretty awful and they were a huge distraction, having to wade through a lot of useless barking in order to get to the good stuff.
 But we still have to pay the bills, and there’s a ton of them and they don’t like to wait.
 And so we ask you consider becoming a subscriber and support all the stuff we do every day by kicking in what amounts to being an Americano Grande every month to be part of the solution and not the problem.
 In todays bizarre economy it ain’t much – but it means a ton to Past Daily.
 All you have to do (and we make this as simple and pain-free as possible) is head over to Patreon (that red box just below that says “Become A Patron” that you click on) and check us out.
 You can do 7 days free just to kick the tires and take a test drive.
 And if you like us, hit the subscribe button and become part of our rather haywire little family.
 Not bad, considering we just want you to like us.